Just as how useful content is the king on the Internet, education will be the king and queen in the workforce by 2030.

 Being prepared for the 2030 workforce may mean that you will have to go to college or go back to college to acquire new technical skills.

-According to a June 2018, executive brief put out by the McKinsey Global Institute, “…Our new research estimates that between almost zero and 30 percent of the hours worked globally could be automated by 2030, depending on the speed of adoption.”
+According to an executive brief put out by the McKinsey Global Institute, “…Our new research estimates that between almost zero and 30 percent of the hours worked globally could be automated by 2030, depending on the speed of adoption.”

 Using an automation adoption model there is the potential that 38.6Million full-time employees in America could be displaced by automation as soon as 2030.